haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 # ps3mfw-builder-0.2.1-mod
 modified version of toolboy's MFW-Builder (and original MFW-Builder 0.2.1)

+NOTES:
+- This modified mfwbuilder's purpose is mainly to modify all the different CFW flavours
+- PLEASE DO NOT TRY A MFW WITHOUT HARDWARE FLASHER
+- Please check Base firmware option, so correct tarballs can be produced (each version/target has its own)

 Changes:

 - using old routines to repack tar archive, packages and CORE_OS